PatrikLarsson/python-intercom/README.md

 Version 2 of python-intercom is **not backwards compatible** with previous versions.

-One change you will need to make as part of the upgrade is to set `Intercom.app_api_key` and not set `Intercom.api_key`.
+One change you will need to make as part of the upgrade is to set `Intercom.access_token` and not set `Intercom.api_key`.

 ## Installation